paulc1600/Front-End-Web-Dev----Portfolio/README.txt

   DISCLAIMER: Code which I did not write is clearly marked in the
              css directory. js directory contains no code.

-      Please do not alter this code unless you are an Udacity instructor.
+      Please do not alter this code without contacting me first.
       Many thanks. -- Paul

 ---------------------------------------------------------------------